Robust approximate Bayesian inference: Robust ABC inference

-where $B_R(\theta)$ is such that $J(\theta)=B_R(\theta) B_R(\theta)^{\T}$ and $\tilde\theta=\tilde\theta(y)$ is based on the observed sample $y$.
-To generate posterior samples we propose to use the ABC algorithm with an MCMC kernel (see Algorithm~\ref{alg:abc-mcmc}), similar to Algorithm 2 of \cite{fearnhead2012constructing}; see also \cite{marjoram2003markov}.
-In Algorithm 2, $K_h(\cdot)$ denotes a density kernel with bandwidth $h$.
-The latter controls discrepancy between the observed and simulated summary statistics; in particular, the lower is $h$ the lower is the discrepancy.
+To generate posterior samples we propose to use the ABC-R algorithm with an MCMC kernel (Algorithm~1), which is similar to Algorithm 2 of \cite{fearnhead2012constructing}; see also \cite{marjoram2003markov}.
+More specifically, the ABC-R algorithm (Algorithm 1) involves a kernel density $K_h(\cdot)$, which is governed by the bandwidth $h>0$ and a proposal density $q(\cdot\vert\cdot)$; see the Appendix for the implementation details.

 \IncMargin{1em}